JGL/CCIDiploma-Summer2020/README.md

 In this unit you will develop a web app concept using Javascript, primarily in p5.js.
 This will give you both an understanding of the development process using standard web-based development tools and introduce specific p5.js libraries such as p5.SceneManager and p5.gui.
 Importantly this unit will include an introduction to collaborative tools for software development and an introduction to the use of key cloud-based services for deployment and collaboration.
 You will also explore the ethics of software development and consider issues such as privacy and data handling.

 The aim of the unit is to expose you to the team-based nature of software development and give you experience of development processes and platforms that are in high demand in the digital creative industries.
-With this experience you page2image19691744will be able to make an informed decision about what is required to work professionally in this area and what part of the development pipeline you potentially are best suited to.
+With this experience you will be able to make an informed decision about what is required to work professionally in this area and what part of the development pipeline you potentially are best suited to.

 ### Unit 6 / Block 2: "Creative Practice: Computational Environments for the Web"